crateio/distutils2/docs/source/distutils/apiref.rst

    .. method:: CCompiler.execute(func, args[, msg=None, level=1])

-      Invokes :func:`distutils.util.execute` This method invokes a Python function *func* with the given arguments *args*, after logging and taking into account the *dry_run* flag.
+      Invokes :func:`distutils2.util.execute` This method invokes a Python function *func* with the given arguments *args*, after logging and taking into account the *dry_run* flag.
 XXX see also.

    .. method:: CCompiler.spawn(cmd)

-      Invokes :func:`distutils.util.spawn`.
+      Invokes :func:`distutils2.util.spawn`.
 This invokes an external process to run the given command.
 XXX see also.

    .. method:: CCompiler.mkpath(name[, mode=511])

-      Invokes :func:`distutils.dir_util.mkpath`.
+      Invokes :func:`distutils2.dir_util.mkpath`.
 This creates a directory and any missing ancestor directories.
 XXX see also.

    .. method:: CCompiler.move_file(src, dst)

-      Invokes :meth:`distutils.file_util.move_file`.
+      Invokes :meth:`distutils2.file_util.move_file`.
 Renames *src* to *dst*.
 XXX see also.

    .. method:: CCompiler.announce(msg[, level=1])

-      Write a message using :func:`distutils.log.debug`.
+      Write a message using :func:`distutils2.log.debug`.
 XXX see also.

    .. method:: CCompiler.warn(msg)